top of page

 My Commitment to Decolonial Environmental Practices

-I am dedicated to promoting cultural values and story mapping as a means to advance Indigenous land and sea management and Native Title claims.
-I believe in the importance of decolonial GIS training and environmental practices for an ethical and community led future in environmental and geographical sciences.
+I am dedicated to teaching and supporting colonial workplace un/relearning processes and promoting cultural values and story mapping as a means to advance Indigenous land and sea management and Native Title claims.

-Image by Stephen Irwin
+Image by Kenny Kuo

 Image by Geoffrey Moore